sombriks/sample-testcontainers/README.md

 ## Introducing TestContainers

-One way to mock the database is to use some lightweight database runtime like h2 or sqlite, but that comes with a price: the dialect might be different from the real deal.
+One way to test the database is to use some lightweight database runtime like h2 or sqlite, but that comes with a price: the dialect might be different from the real deal and therefore you must be cautious about your queries.

 To properly avoid that, it's ideal to use same RDBMS for development, staging and for testing.

-Using TestContainers makes this task a real breeze.
+Using TestContainers makes this task a real easy breeze.

 ## Testing the database